 In this next case, with the nocache option, the transformer function is guaranteed to be called once for every instance of each matching subexpression:

-The subsindets command was updated in Maple 2015.
+The evalindets command was updated in Maple 2015.

 The N parameter was introduced in Maple 2015.

-The eval and nocache options were introduced in Maple 2015.
+The nocache option was introduced in Maple 2015.